 As you advance through the ages, producing goods becomes increasingly more expensive.
 Trading goods from early ages and asking for the same amounts of goods from far more advanced ages is, therefore, considered unfair.
 The accepted fair trade standards for the game are 1:1 for same age goods, and 2:1 or 1:2 for goods of the ages just above and below you.
 Offering 50 Bronze Age stone for 25 Iron Age jewelry is a fair trade, as would offering 25 Iron Age jewelry for 50 Bronze Age stone.
 Unfair trades are usually frowned on, and with good reason.
 In large guilds where there may be hundreds of trades in the market, your guild mates don't have time to check every single trade to see if it is fair or not.
 They just want to quickly skim through the guild market and trade without having to worry about being ripped off.

 Of course, there are times when unfair trading is perfectly acceptable, such as when you pay forge points to buy goods from advanced players, who will then take your Bronze Age goods in exchange for their advanced goods.
-Passing goods between guildmates to help win cups in the Guild Expeditions is another instance when unfair trading is considered good gameplay.
+Passing goods between guildmates to help win cups in the Guild Expeditions, unlock techs, or build new GBs is another instance when unfair trading is considered good gameplay.